 Bearded Vulture

-Tips for Photographing Birds of Prey:
+Tips for Photographing Birds of Prey

-For a standard bird-in-flight shot, set:
+For a standard bird-in-flight photograph, begin with:

 Eagle in flight.
 Golden eagle, Aquila chrysaetos, glides with widely spread wing down from rock.
 Majestic bird in beautiful nature.
 Hunting eagle in mountains.
 Habitat Europe, Asia, North America.